Reconfigurable Intelligent Surface-Assisted Cross-Layer Authentication for Secure and Efficient Vehicular Communications: RIS-assisted authentication: The proposed scheme

 \subsection{The proposed authentication scheme}

 This section provides a detailed discussion of the proposed scheme.
 In this work, each terminal has a long-term digital certificate for initial verification and handshaking between two legitimate parties.
 For re-authentication and secure message verification between vehicles and RSUs, we use PHY-SIAM and PHY-FTM \cite{b1} as a two-factor re-authentication method for the OFDM system of $N$ subcarriers.
-The proposed scheme comprises four phases, i.e., initialisation, registration, initial authentication, and message signing and verification.
+The handshaking process draws inspiration from conventional PKI-based mutual authentication, it significantly extends its capabilities through RIS-aware integration while satisfying the security and privacy requirement.
+These enhancements enable lightweight, low-latency, and physically resilient authentication tailored for dynamic vehicular environments.
+Generally, the proposed scheme comprises four phases, i.e., initialisation, registration, initial authentication, and message signing and verification.